influx6/dataset/README.md

   host: db.mongo.com:4500
 ```

-The `mongodb` requires the provision of the `source` value which dictates the collection to be used with the provided mongodb configuration parameters provided in the `conf.db` section.
+The `mongodb` requires the `source` parameter, which dictates the collection to be used with the provided mongodb configuration provided in the `conf.db` section.
 The `dest` parameter is optional.
-The `dest` only function is to allow you to have Geckodataset not only push the transformed data to the Geckodataset API for the user's account, but also into another collection from within database of the source collection.
+The `dest` only function is to allow you to have Geckodataset not only push the transformed data to the Geckodataset API for the user's account, but also into another collection within database of the source collection.
 This allows you to save these processed records for later use.

 ##### json-file